ts1506/WeatherAlytics/README.md

 ## How to Use

 Local Environment and Build
-- Set Up a local python environment with the following prerequisites - numpy, pandas, mysql connector, DASH, Plotly
 - Configure a local MySQL instance
 - Clone the repository to your local system
+- Set up python environment with prerequisites with - `pip3 install -r requirements.txt`
 - Remove private import and add your MySQL configuration to `connection.py`
 - Modify `importdb.sql` to point to the correct CSV location and execute it to configure your database
 - Run `app.py` through terminal to start the DASH server